sizovs/sizovs.github.io/about.md

 ---

 I built a number of open source projects, including [dev.tube](https://dev.tube), [dev.events](https://dev.events), and [PipelinR](https://github.com/sizovs/pipelinr).
+Some of them have become quite popular.

+---

-I hold a degree in programming and engineering management, apart from being a certified Enterprise Architect (OCEA), CSM, CSPO, PMP, and an ICF coach.
+I hold a degree in programming and engineering management, in addition to being a certified Enterprise Architect (OCEA), CSM, CSPO, PMP, and an ICF coach.